 - clear, runny nose

 Another allergy symptom a toddler may experience is watery, itchy eyes. their eyes may become very red, which might look like an eye infection, when instead it’s a sign of allergic conjunctivitis.
 Asthma symptoms, like wheezing and shortness of breath, are also common allergy symptoms.

 Symptoms that are not allergy symptoms include fever and a runny nose producing green or yellow mucus.
 If your child has these symptoms, it is more likely that they're suffering from a virus than allergies.

 Spotting the difference

-If you suspect that your little one has seasonal allergies, start with a visit to her pediatrician.
-Depending on how serious her symptoms are, her doctor may talk to you about how to treat your child’s allergies, or refer you to a specialist for further evaluation.
+If you suspect that your little one has seasonal allergies, start with a visit to their pediatrician.
+Depending on how serious their symptoms are, their doctor may talk to you about how to treat your child’s allergies, or refer you to a specialist for further evaluation.
 There are many treatments for allergy symptoms, but be sure to consult with a medical professional before attempting to treat your child’s allergies, to make sure the treatment is both effective and safe.

 - “Seasonal allergies.”
 American College of Allergy, Asthma, and Immunology.
 American College of Allergy, Asthma, and Immunology, December 28 2017.
 Retrieved January 9 2017. http://acaai.org/allergies/seasonal-allergies.

 - “Seasonal allergies in children.”
 HealthyChildren.
 American Academy of Pediatrics, November 21 2015.
 Retrieved January 9 2017. https://www.healthychildren.org/English/health-issues/conditions/allergies-asthma/Pages/Seasonal-Allergies-in-Children.aspx.